gusye1234/sneaky-reader/readme.md

 * You can press `f` to show/hide the chapters pane
 * You can press `m`, `n` to forward/backward the current chapter
 * You can press `/` to enable BOSS mode!
-It will hide all the sneaky things and only leave a fake Python snippet.
+It will hide all the sneaky things and only leave a fake Python snippet. *You can pass `-f <PYTHON FILE>` to use your own fake code!*

 ### Smart spliting

 Sneaky-reader supports you to use regluar expression (refer to the `re` module in python) to split your TXT into chapters.
 Using the command line option `-e` to pass your regluar expression.

-Remember, always group your chapter name in first in your regular expression! *group the title with `()`*
+Remember, always group your chapter name in first in your regular expression!  *group the title with `(.*)`*

 ## Quick Start

 * Via `pip`: `pip install sneaky-reader`